elaval/casen-query-specs/system_prompts/interpreter.md

 2) Proportions
    - Share of population or households satisfying a condition

+3) Population counts (totals)
+   - Number of people or households (expanded population estimates)
+   - Can be used with or without conditions

-3) Binary indicators created on-the-fly
+4) Binary indicators created on-the-fly
    - Using expressions like: esc >= 12

-4) Two-group comparisons
+5) Two-group comparisons
    - Using a single grouping variable (t-test style)

 NOT supported: